bonzaiferroni/Traveler/README.md

 ## Changelog

 2017-06-05
 * New version of Traveler!
 See what is different [here](https://github.com/bonzaiferroni/Traveler/wiki/Improving-Traveler).
+The old version can still be found [here](https://github.com/bonzaiferroni/bonzAI/wiki/Traveler-API).

 2017-03-10
 * Fixed a bug where public ramparts were not set as valid positions for pathing in the costmatrix (thanks ricane!)